pp-mo/ncdata/docs/userdocs/user_guide/utilities.rst

 ------------------------
-The functions :func:`~ncdata.utils.dataset_differences` and :func:`~ncdata.utils.variable_differences` produce a list of messages detailing all the ways in which two datasets are different.
+The functions :func:`~ncdata.utils.dataset_differences` and :func:`~ncdata.utils.variable_differences` produce a list of messages detailing all the ways in which two datasets or variables are different.

 For Example:
 ^^^^^^^^^^^^